-If your kid needs an Android phone, these are the ones we recommend getting
+If your kid needs an Android phone, these are the ones we recommend

 - Mediocre performance

-The Nokia 2.3 isn't the most technically impressive phone out there, but it delivers a solid experience at an ultra-low price.

-Best Big Phone: TCL 10L
+Best big phone: TCL 10L

-If you're looking for an option with a really big screen, we'd suggest picking up the TCL 10L.
+If you're looking for an option with a massive screen, we'd suggest picking up the TCL 10L.
 It's one of the first self-branded phones TCL has ever offered in the U.S., and it's pretty darn great.

-What makes the TCL 10L so impressive is just how many features and specs are crammed into it given the low price.
-That all starts with the display, which measures in at 6.53-inches and has a crisp Full HD+ resolution.
+What makes the TCL 10L so impressive is just how many features and specs are crammed into it.
+That all starts with the display, which measures 6.53-inches and has a crisp Full HD+ resolution.
 It also benefits from TCL's NXTVISION technology, which promises more accurate colors and vibrant images.
-The only potential downside here is the size of the 10L's display, which may be a bit too large for some kids' hands.
+The only potential downside here is the size of the 10L display, which may be a bit too large for some kids' hands.

-Powering the phone is the same Snapdragon 665 processor found inside of the Moto G Power, but the RAM is increased all the way up to 6GB.
-There's 64GB of storage that can be expanded up to 256GB, a 4,000 mAh battery for long endurance, and four rear cameras (though the image quality isn't the most impressive).
+Powering the phone is the same Snapdragon 665 processor found inside the Moto G Power, but the RAM is increased to 6GB.
+There's 64GB of storage that can be expanded to 256GB, a 4,000 mAh battery for long endurance, and four rear cameras (though the image quality isn't the most impressive).

-There are two other neat features you get with the TCL 10L, the first of which is its "Smart Key."
-This is just an extra physical button that can be customized to do whatever you want, and it's handy to have.
-Also offered is NFC for Google Pay support, which could be helpful if you have an older kid with their own debit card.
+You get two other neat features with the TCL 10L, the first of which is its "Smart Key."
+It's just an extra physical button that you can customize to do whatever you want, and it's handy to have.
+Also offered is NFC for Google Pay support, which could help an older kid with their debit card.

 Pros: